umerfar123/AI-Virtual-Painter/README.md

   * Main Module

     The code first establishes a video capture stream to obtain real-time video input.
 It then creates an instance of the HandTracker class, which is responsible for hand detection and landmark extraction.
 Within a continuous loop, each frame from the video stream is processed by the HandTracker to identify the presence of hands and determine the positions of their key points.
-Based on the detected finger positions, the drawing logic (which needs to be implemented) will create corresponding drawing trokes on a virtual canvas.
+Based on the detected finger positions, the drawing logic will create corresponding drawing strokes on a virtual canvas.
 Finally, the processed image, with the drawn strokes overlaid, is displayed to the user.

   * Drawing Logic